gradualgames/ggvm/README.txt

 -No input lag added beyond latency already present in the controller subsystem.

--Games must separate drawing in nmi from logic in main loop.

 -Games must not rely on CPU for timing, only nmi (for example, Dushlan had used cpu for gameplay timing---I modified it to use nmis instead)